pyannote/pyannote-audio/tutorials/change-detection/README.md

 # Speaker change detection with `pyannote.audio`

-In this tutorial, you will learn how to train and test a speaker change detection model based on MFCCs and LSTMs, using `pyannote-chang-detection` command line tool.
+In this tutorial, you will learn how to train and test a speaker change detection model based on MFCCs and LSTMs, using `pyannote-change-detection` command line tool.

 ## Installation